How Many Trading Days

 Which days is the U.S. stock market closed?

-We follow the standard NYSE/Nasdaq holiday schedule: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+We follow the standard NYSE/Nasdaq holiday schedule: New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 When these fall on a weekend, an observed weekday holiday is used instead.
+The list above shows the holidays still ahead this year.

-Yes.
-Scheduled early-close days—such as the day after Thanksgiving, Christmas Eve in some years, or the day before Independence Day—are counted as 0.5 trading days.
-Full holidays are counted as 0, and normal weekdays when the market is open are counted as 1.
+Scheduled early-close sessions — such as the day after Thanksgiving, Christmas Eve in some years, or the day before Independence Day — end at 1:00 p.m.
+ET and are counted as 0.5 trading days.
+That's why the counter sometimes ends in .5: at least one remaining session is an early close.

 Do you count today as a trading day?